KPIs & Operating Metrics(New)

 Verizon Communications (VZ) Long-Term Debt Repayments (2016 - 2019)

-Verizon Communications (VZ) has disclosed Long-Term Debt Repayments for 11 consecutive years, with $5.1 billion as the latest value for Q4 2019.
+Verizon Communications has reported Long-Term Debt Repayments over the past 11 years, most recently at $5.1 billion for Q4 2019.

 • Quarterly Long-Term Debt Repayments rose 344.46% to $5.1 billion in Q4 2019 from the year-ago period, while the trailing twelve-month figure was $17.6 billion through Dec 2019, up 60.98% year-over-year, with the annual reading at $17.6 billion for FY2019, 60.98% up from the prior year.